How do I pay for the health insurance charge on my student account?

 Oregon State University requires non-resident international students be covered by health insurance which meets the U.S. Government visa requirements, State of Oregon, and Oregon State University requirements (OAR 576-025-0020).
 OSU requires that all non-resident international students and their dependents (living in the United States) be covered by health insurance.
 The health insurance must meet federal, state and OSU requirements (OAR 576-025-0020).
 Insurance for family members is also available at additional cost.

 OSU requires all international students registered for a minimum of 1 on-campus credit to enroll in the OSU International Student Insurance Plan.
-PLEASE NOTE: All Graduate Assistants .20 FTE or greater will fall under the Graduate Assistants Insurance Plan.
+PLEASE NOTE: All Graduate Assistants .20 FTE or greater will fall under the Graduate Assistant Insurance Plan.
 Please refer to the Graduate Assistant Page for more information.

 Beginning September 2014, OSU waiver requirements will be increasing.
 You must have UNLIMITED medical coverage for accidents and illness.
 Requirements for both Repatriation of Remains and Medical Evacuation will each need to have a minimum of $50,000 in coverage.